Fornaxian/pixeldrain_web/res/include/md/100_gigabit_ethernet.md

 Ethtool needs your network interface name for every operation.
 In this guide we will refer to your interface name as `$INTERFACE`.
 You can get your interface name from `ip a`.

+Ethtool options are not persistent through reboots.
+And there's no configuration file to put them in either.
+So you'll need to put them in a script which runs somewhere in the boot process somehow.

 ### Channels (ethtool -l)